Photo by Scott Dudelson/Getty Images

-You tweeted about how Solange dancing to “Big Ole Freak.” what was your initial reaction?
+You tweeted about Solange dancing to "Big Ole Freak." what was your initial reaction?

-Somebody told me to go look at her story and they’re like, “Girl, Solange in a club dancing to ‘Big Ole Freak.'” so I was like, “What!
-What are you talking about!”
-So I hurried up and went over there and it was just like a second.
-But you could hear that it’s “Big Ole Freak” and she’s at [G5 Primetime].
+Somebody told me to go look at her story and they're like, "Girl, Solange in a club dancing to 'Big Ole Freak.'"
+So, I was like, "What?
+What are you talking about?"
+I hurried up and went over there and it was just a second.
+But you could hear that it's "Big Ole Freak" and she's at [G5 Primetime].
 And I love DJ Eric.
-He’s like one of the most poppin’ DJs in Houston.
-And just all that culture in one room — like we got Megan Thee Stallion playing and Solange in a cowboy hat at G5 with DJ Eric.
+He's one of the most poppin' DJs in Houston.
+And just all that culture in one room — like, we got Megan Thee Stallion playing and Solange in a cowboy hat at G5 with DJ Eric.
 It was a lot.

 It just seems like the timing is great for you right now.